-Employers also use exercises specifically designed to test your planning, prioritising and time management instincts that may be run at the application, interview or assessment centre stage, including:
+Employers also use exercises specifically designed to test your planning, prioritising and time management instincts.
+These may be run at the application, interview or assessment centre stage and they include:

 Recruiters use these activities because they can see your time management and prioritisation abilities in action and judge them.
 To give yourself the best chance of impressing, ensure you practise these activities in advance.
 Try out free practice tests, check out the tests of our commercial partner AssessmentDay and see if your careers service offers mock assessment centres.
 If you are asked to give a presentation, practise it as many times as you need to in front of an audience in order to get the timing of your delivery right.